Feefo service rating

 The Salt Path is part of the inspiring journey documented in Raynor Winn's book of the same title, following the South West Coast Path through some of England's most breath-taking seaside landscapes.

-The South West Coast Path is a 630 mile walking route that starts at Minehead in Somerset, runs along the Devon and Cornwall coastlines, and finishes at Poole, Dorset.
+The South West Coast Path is a 630-mile walking route that starts at Minehead in Somerset, runs along the Devon and Cornwall coastlines, and finishes at Poole, Dorset.
 It is the UK's longest National Trail.
-It is also renowned for being one of the world’s great coastal trails with visitors coming from all over the world to walk it.
-The South West Coast Path was designated as a National Trail in 1978.
-It is one of 20 National Trails in England and Wales.
+It is also renowned for being one of the world’s great coastal trails, with visitors coming from all over the world to walk it.
+The South West Coast Path was designated as a National Trail in 1978 and is one of 20 National Trails in England and Wales.
 The trail passes through 1x National Park, 5x National Landscapes, 2x UNESCO World Heritage Sites, a UNESCO Geopark and a UNESCO biosphere.

 The South West Coast Path begins in charming Minehead, offering a gateway to an endless coastal adventure.
-From the starting point in Minehead to the concluding trails in Poole, the South West Coast Path leads you through an unmatched coastal journey.
+From the starting point in Minehead to the concluding trails in Poole, the Salt Path adventure leads you through an unmatched coastal journey.

 The South West Coast Path spans a long and scenic 630 miles, perfect for those eager for adventure or a leisurely stroll along the coastline.